Epilepsy: Seizures

 In a healthy brain, neurons communicate through electrical signals that are generally desynchronized.
 This activity is tightly regulated by a balance between excitatory and inhibitory influences.
 Intracellular factors that influence neuronal excitability include the type, number, and distribution of ion channels, as well as alterations in receptor function and gene expression.
 Extracellular factors include ionic concentrations in the surrounding environment, synaptic plasticity, and the regulation of neurotransmitter breakdown by glial cells.

 During a seizure, this balance breaks down, leading to a sudden and excessive synchronization of neuronal firing.
 A localized group of neurons may begin firing together in an abnormal and repetitive pattern, overwhelming normal inhibitory controls.
 This abnormal activity can remain confined to a specific region of the brain or propagate to other areas.
 The process by which this transition occurs is known as ictogenesis.
-It involves a shift in network dynamics, typically beginning with excessive excitatory activity in a susceptible area of cortex — known as a seizure focus — and failure of inhibitory mechanisms to contain it.
+It involves a shift in network dynamics, typically beginning with excessive excitatory activity in a susceptible area of cortex (known as a seizure focus) and failure of inhibitory mechanisms to contain it.
 At the cellular level, ictogenesis is often marked by a paroxysmal depolarizing shift, a characteristic pattern of sustained neuronal depolarization followed by rapid repetitive firing.
 As excitatory feedback loops engage and inhibition further declines, the seizure may become self-sustaining and spread to other regions of the brain.

 There is evidence that epileptic seizures are usually not a random event.
-Seizures are often brought on by factors (also known as triggers) such as stress, excessive alcohol use, flickering light, or a lack of sleep, among others.
+Seizures are often brought on by factors (also known as triggers) such as stress, excessive alcohol use, flickering light, lack of sleep, among others.
 The term seizure threshold is used to indicate the amount of stimulus necessary to bring about a seizure; this threshold is lowered in epilepsy.
 The seizures can be described on different scales, from the cellular level to the whole brain.

 Epilepsy

-While ictogenesis explains how individual seizures arise, it does not account for why the brain develops a persistent tendency to generate them.
-This longer-term process is known as epileptogenesis — the sequence of biological events that transforms a previously non-epileptic brain into one capable of producing spontaneous seizures.
+Epileptogenesis is the sequence of biological events that transforms a previously non-epileptic brain into one capable of producing spontaneous seizures.
 It can occur after a wide range of brain insults, including traumatic brain injury, stroke, central nervous system infections, brain tumors, or prolonged seizures (such as status epilepticus).
 In most cases, no clear cause is identified.
-Although not fully understood, it involves a range of biological changes, including neuronal loss, synaptic reorganization, gliosis, neuroinflammation, and disruption of the blood–brain barrier.
+Although not fully understood, it involves a range of biological changes, including neuronal loss, synaptic reorganization, gliosis, neuroinflammation, and disruption of the blood-brain barrier.

 Together, these changes contribute to the formation of hyperexcitable neural networks, often anchored around a seizure focus.
 Once established, this pathological network increases the brain's susceptibility to seizures, even in the absence of ongoing injury.
-Although many of the processes underlying ictogenesis and epileptogenesis have been identified, the exact mechanisms by which the brain transitions into a seizure or becomes epileptic remain unknown.